Worrying about money has been so ingrained in our culture today that it has literally become an epidemic.

 Changing the Way You Act

 How you act is one thing you have complete control over.
 Focus your energies here and make a point of doing, or at least trying, the following.
 You should see a marked decrease in how much you worry about money and a big improvement in your quality of life.

 1. Set Aside Time

 It’s all about balance.
 For example, if you check your bank account everyday, you’re probably thinking about money too much.
 Instead, set aside specific time every week to examine and discuss your finances.
 You don’t have to worry the rest of the week because you know you’ll deal with things then.

 For example, plan every Monday evening to spend an hour checking your bank account, paying your bills, reviewing your budget, and talking about money with your spouse.

 2. Create a Budget

 If you don’t already one, make a budget now.
+It’s incredibly simple to set up with tools like Tiller.
 A budget can serve as a real eye-opener to what you are spending your money on and it will afford you greater control over your spending habits.
 It will also ease the fear-of-the-unknown factor by giving you a firm grasp on your financial situation rather than having your finances simply be a black hole.

 3. Pay Off Debt

 Once my husband and I became debt-free, the amount I worried about money decreased dramatically.
 We felt less guilt, less pressure, and a renewed sense of freedom.
 This can be especially true if you owe money to a family member or friend.
 Use the time you have set aside to deal with money issues to construct a plan to eradicate debt.
 If you have a lot of student loan debt, look into refinancing into something with a lower interest rate.
 Credible is currently offering Money Crashers readers up to $750 when you refinance.